Henshaw-knight/alx-system_engineering-devops/0x14-mysql/README.md

-This task deals with the process of setting up MYSQL database on servers.
+This task deals with the process of setting up MYSQL database, an essential component for many web applications and data-driven projects, on servers.
 MySQL is a popular open-source relational database management system, known for its reliability, scalability, and ease of use.